-Section 99 provides that if any default is made in holding a meeting of the company or as per the direction of the Tribunal the company and every officer of the company who is in default shall be punishable with fine which may extend to ₹1 lakh.
+Section 99 provides that if any default is made in holding a meeting of the company or in complying with any directions of the Tribunal, the company and every officer of the company who is in default shall be punishable with fine which may extend to ₹1 lakh.
 In case of a continuing default, the punishment will be addition of fine which may extend to ₹5000/- for every day during which such default continues.

-CHECK YOUR PROGRESS

-Fill in the blanks

-1. Every company other than an shall in each year held a general meeting as its AGM.

-2. First AGM is to be conducted withinfrom the date of the first financial year of the company.

-3. The report of AGM shall be filed with the Registrar within of the conclusion of AGM.

-4. AGM is not to be conducted on a
+- 1. Every company other than an shall in each year held a general meeting as its AGM. - 2.
+First AGM is to be conducted within from the date of the first financial year of the company. - 3.
+The report of AGM shall be filed with the Registrar within of the conclusion of AGM. - 4.
+AGM is not to be conducted on a

-Model Questions

-1. Describe the powers of Tribunal in calling for AGM?

-2. In which form the report of AGM is to be prepared?

-3. When is the first AGM is to be conducted?
-Describe the procedure of the same.

-4. Discuss the procedure of the conduct of AGM as to the place and time.
+- 1. Describe the powers of Tribunal in calling for AGM? - 2.
+In which form the report of AGM is to be prepared? - 3.
+When is the first AGM is to be conducted?
+Describe the procedure of the same. - 4.
+Discuss the procedure of the conduct of AGM as to the place and time.

-Ans swers:

-Fill i in the blanks

-1. OPC;
+- 1. OPC;

-2. Nine months;
+- 2. Nine months;

-3. 30 days;
+- 3. 30 days;

-4. A National Holiday.
+- 4. A National Holiday.